ISISComputingGroup/EPICS-tcIoc/README.md

 tested, several additional features are being developed and will be implemented soon:

-* IOC status records:
-    The idea is to keep track of things related to the IOC itself and export these to EPICS.
+* IOC status records: The idea is to keep track of things related to the IOC itself and export these to EPICS.
 Possible interesting figures are:
-        Average number of records updated per unit of time Average amount of time per TwinCAT read/write request
+  * Average number of records updated per unit of time
+  * Average amount of time per TwinCAT read/write request

 Upgrades/Adaptations

-* TwinCAT 3 compatibility
-    The code has enough abstraction that it can easily be adapted to work with other non-TwinCAT PLC controllers as well as other non-EPICS industrial control systems.
+* The code has enough abstraction that it can easily be adapted to work with other non-TwinCAT PLC controllers as well as other non-EPICS industrial control systems.

 Code Documentation
 ------------------